 Queen Elizabeth I

-What clues can we discover in the portrait about her status?
+What clues can we discover in this portrait?

-If you look at the picture closely you can see a large ruff around her neck.
-The bigger the ruff, the more money and power you were showing you had.
+If you look at the picture closely you can see a large ruff around her neck made of decorative lace.
+The bigger the ruff you wore, the richer you would look.

-- The addition of a lace decoration also showed you were wealthy.
-Can you spot the pearls and jewels on her bodice?
-Pearls were not available in England at the time and had to be imported from countries abroad which could only be done if you were extremely rich.
+on her bodice?
+Pearls were not available in England at the time and had to be imported from overseas.

-Queen Elizabeth was known to eat lots of sweets containing sugar, which made her teeth rot as she got older.
-Sugar was then an expensive treat and Tudors would blacken their teeth with soot so that others would think they were rich enough to eat a lot of sugar.
+Queen Elizabeth, like many rich Tudors, ate lots of sweets containing sugar, which made her teeth decay as she got older.
+Sugar was then an expensive treat and less well off people would blacken their teeth with soot so that others would think they were rich enough to eat a lot of sugar.